 Voice mail: (352) 273-2018

-My research is focused on the evolution of Lepidoptera, especially the evolution of behavior.
-Studies in our lab have generally focused on the Gracillariidae and Sphingidae.
+My research investigates the evolution and diversity of invertebrates, especially the butterflies and moths (Lepidoptera).
+My lab integrates many approaches, including phylogenetic, behavioral, functional genomic, and biodiversity informatics.
 I am especially interested in understanding how transitions in behavior have shaped invertebrate diversity on both islands and continents.
 I also conduct higher-level phylogenetic work to improve classifications and examine evolutionary scenarios.
 Biogeographic work has focused on the Hawaiian archipelago where some of the most unusual and diverse Lepidoptera are found.